HTML email: Security vulnerabilities

+Displaying HTML content frequently involves the client program calling on special routines to parse and render the HTML-coded text; deliberately mis-coded content can then exploit mistakes in those routines to create security violations.
+Requests for special fonts, etc, can also impact system resources.

-During periods of increased network threats, the US Department of Defense converts all incoming HTML email to text email.
+During periods of increased network threats, the US Department of Defense has converted user's incoming HTML email to text email.

 The multipart type is intended to show the same content in different ways, but this is sometimes abused; some email spam takes advantage of the format to trick spam filters into believing that the message is legitimate.
 They do this by including innocuous content in the text part of the message and putting the spam in the HTML part (that which is displayed to the user).

 Most email spam is sent in HTML for these reasons, so spam filters sometimes give higher spam scores to HTML messages.

-In 2018 EFAIL was unveiled, a severe vulnerability which could disclose the actual content of encrypted HTML emails to an attacker.
+In 2018 a vulnerability (EFAIL) of the HTML processing of many common email clients was disclosed, in which decrypted text of PGP or S/MIME encrypted email parts can be caused to be sent as an attribute to an external image address, if the external image is requested.
+This vulnerability was present in Thunderbird, macOS Mail, Outlook, and later, Gmail and Apple Mail.